Mental Health related deaths

 2025-0533 22 Oct 2025 Birmingham and Solihull

-Care Quality Commission Birmingham and Solihull Integrated Care… NHS England
+Birmingham and Solihull Integrated Care… Care Quality Commission NHS England

-Concerns summary An unprotected fire escape allowed easy roof access from a rehabilitation unit due to inadequate railings, without an environmental risk assessment.
+Concerns summary (AI summary) An unprotected fire escape allowed easy roof access from a rehabilitation unit due to inadequate railings, without an environmental risk assessment.
 There are no guidelines for fire escape protections in such settings.

 Tony Duncan